 The list can go on and on of celebrities using the keto diet to help them slim down and shape up.
 It's easy to see why; the science and results speak for themselves.

 In one study out of the British Journal of Medicine, researchers studied the effects of a ketogenic diet versus a low fat - high carb diet on weight loss.

 At the end of the study, they concluded individuals assigned to a very low carb, high-fat diet (keto diet), achieved a more significant weight loss than those assigned to a low-fat diet in the long term.

 Another study out of Clinical and Experimental Cardiology echoes the same results.
 After 24 weeks of being on a ketogenic diet, subjects experienced a tremendous amount of average weight loss.
 The average starting weight for all 80+ subjects was 222 pounds.

 After 24 weeks, the average total weight dropped to 189 pounds.
 That’s an average weight loss of 33 pounds without exercise.

-If you’re trying to get back into shape and exercising on a regular basis, the keto diet might allow for a total-body transformation.
+If you’re trying to get back into shape and exercise regularly, the keto diet might allow for a total-body transformation.

 One study from the Journal of Sports Nutrition found those who exercised with weights while following a ketogenic diet, versus those on a Standard American Diet (SAD) containing 55% of their daily calories from carbohydrates, enjoyed an increase in lean body mass while also losing more fat.